Citizen Advocacy Petition

 De-Banking & Market Access

 State-licensed skill-based gaming operators—legally distinct from chance-based gambling under 40+ state laws and UIGEA—are frequently denied banking services due to broad “gaming” categorization.
-Meanwhile, over 625,000 unregulated “gray machines”—representing roughly 40% of all gaming machines in the U.S.—operate without oversight.
-This forces licensed operators into less regulated channels, threatening 99,529 establishments and the consumer protections they provide.
+Meanwhile, over 625,000 unregulated “gray machines” generate $30.3 billion in revenue and cost states $9.5 billion in lost tax revenue annually (AGA, Aug 2025).
+These machines operate without oversight, consumer protections, or any contribution to public coffers—while licensed operators who would generate tax revenue are denied the banking access they need to compete.

 By The Numbers